CircuitCraftsman/USB-to-SATA-bridge/README.md

 # Open-Source SATA to USB 3.0 bridge 🔧

  The main chip is TUSB9261 from Texas Instruments.
 It is compatible with SATA 1.5-Gbps or SATA 3.0-Gbps devices.
 The TUSB9261 comes with loaded firmware.
-Therefore you don't need to write firmware.
+Therefore you don't have to write firmware.

 📍 The PCB was designed in 4 layers: Signal-Gnd-Pwr-Signal.